 The primary land use management tool in Walpole is the Zoning Bylaw.
 The Conservation Commission locally administers the Massachusetts Wetland Protection Act, the Town of Walpole Wetland Bylaw, and the Town of Walpole Stormwater and Erosion Control Bylaw.
 The Planning Board provides Subdivision review and approval and is a Special Permit granting authority.
-The Zoning Board of Appeals is a permit granting authority appointed by the Board of Selectmen to hear and decide applications for zoning variances, applications for Special Permits, and to hear and decide appeals from decisions of administrative officials made under the Zoning By-law.
+The Zoning Board of Appeals is a permit granting authority appointed by the Board of Selectmen to hear and decide applications for zoning variances, applications for Special Permits, and to hear and decide appeals from zoning decisions of administrative officials.